zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

   one IPv4 address / network interface, the netmask must be specified for each IPv4 address separately. (:github:`68419`)

+* Virtual network interface API no longer has the `input` callback.
+The input callback was used to read the inner IPv4/IPv6 packets in an IP tunnel.
+This incoming tunnel read is now implemented in `recv` callback. (:github:`70549`)

+* Virtual LAN (VLAN) implementation is changed to use the Virtual network interfaces.
+  There are no API changes, but the type of a VLAN network interface is changed from `ETHERNET` to `VIRTUAL`.
+This could require changes to the code that sets the VLAN tags to a network interface.
+For example in the `net_eth_is_vlan_enabled()` API, the 2nd interface parameter must point to the main Ethernet interface, and not to the VLAN interface. (:github:`70345`)

+* Modified the ``wifi connect`` command to use key-value format for the arguments.
+In the previous implementation, we were identifying an option using its position in the argument string.
+  This made it difficult to deal with optional arguments or extending the support for other options.
+Having this key-value format makes it easier to extend the options that can be passed to the connect command.
+  ``wifi -h`` will give more information about the usage of connect command.
+  (:github:`70024`)

 Other Subsystems
 ****************